-Going on a low-carbohydrate diet leads to a depletion in glycogen stores and eventually, weight loss.
+Going on a low-carb high-fat diet leads to a depletion in glycogen stores and eventually, weight loss.
 Here’s what you need to know about keto weight loss.

-A lot of people, especially women, decide to follow a ketogenic diet because of its weight loss benefit.
-Consuming 20-50 grams of total carbs daily and boosting your dietary fat leads to a drop in glycogen (your storage form of glucose) levels 1.
-This triggers the natural metabolic state of ketosis and the fat-burning process.
+Many people, especially women, use ketogenic diet for its weight loss benefit.
+Consuming 20 grams to 50 grams of total carbs daily and boosting your dietary fat leads to a drop in glycogen (your storage form of glucose) levels 1.
+This triggers the natural metabolic state called ketosis and the fat-burning process.

 But the idea of weight loss can be oversimplified.
 There’s more that you should know if you want to lose weight successfully and maintain it.
 Read on to find out more.

-How Much Weight Can You Lose on Keto?
+How Much Weight Can You Lose on a Very Low Carbohydrate Ketogenic Diet?

 How Long Does It Take to Lose Weight on Keto?